Executive AI Governance Series 2026

 Safeguarding and Bias: Protecting Vulnerable Groups in AI Services

-Focus: Ensuring ethical AI use in social care, health and community support.
-We explore how AI can amplify bias, create safeguarding blind spots and what responsible controls and escalation routes need to look like.
+Focuses on how AI can amplify bias, create safeguarding blind spots and what responsible controls and escalation routes need to look like.

 The Transparency Trap: AI in Public Communications and FOI Exposure

-Focus: Managing reputational risk and the legal implications of AI generated content.
 We examine AI-assisted drafting in press, web and social content, how that intersects with FOI and complaints, and what needs to be recorded for defensibility.

 The Board’s Role: Accountability and Assurance Expectations

-Focus: What Trustees and Directors must ask to ensure defensible AI governance.
-We cover the questions boards should be asking, what reasonable assurance looks like and how leadership can demonstrate control without becoming technical experts.
+Focuses on the questions boards should be asking, what reasonable assurance looks like and how leadership can demonstrate control without becoming technical experts.

 What you will gain